XenitAB/terraform-modules/modules/aws/README.md

 | Application | No | Name of the application the resource may be tightly linked to. |

 Resources that are global and require unique names should contain enough unique components to mitigate any name conflicts caused by multi region deployments.
 This is especially important for IAM resources.
-Ontop of this the resources should also include the tags according to the standard above but without the name.
+On top of this the resources should also include the tags according to the standard above but without the name.
 IAM resources should follow the same naming convention to reduce confusion and mitigate future issues.
 Keep in mind when naming things that the name limit of IAM resources is 128 characters.
 Each IAM resource should follow the same convention, starting with a name prefix, the region, and the environment.